unwall-io/web-storage/src/storageReducer/README.md

 The storageReducer takes advantage of this implementation with its signature `storageReducer(state, message)`.
 This allows the consumer to pass in the `localStorage` or `sessionStorage` based on application requirements using the same API to manipulate different storage types.

 The other observation is that the interface declares the value returned by getItem to be a DOMString and the value accepted by setItem to be a DOMString.
 And based on the testing performed on the following browsers, the setItem calls the toString of the supplied value before storage.
 The storageReducer uses `JSON.parse` and `JSON.stringify` to transform the value before storage.
 This allows the consumer to maintain the data type of the value during both storage and retrieval.
-This means that a value that was stored as an object when keep it's type during retrieval.
+This means that a value that was stored as an object will keep it's type during retrieval.

 1. Chrome - 79.0.3945.88
 2. Firefox - 72.0.1